 Super sweet and juicy bites of citrus, with tiny crunchy bites of fresh cucumber, onion and spice — all strewn over spicy-hot, succulent, tender shrimp.

-The Citrus Cucumber Salsa
+What does the Citrus Cucumber Salsa do?

-- It’s adds bright, fresh flavor.
+- It’s adds bright, fresh flavor to this shrecipe.

 - It’s a cooling blend of ingredients, which is the perfect balance to the heat from the spices.